 It has reinforced how powerful Fast ForWord can be.
 The first program he completed is one of the two brain training programs built by Dr Michael Merzenich and his colleagues specifically for primary students.
 The seven exercises in this program contain no text.
 The follow-up program then introduces text.

 What’s remarkable is that Dawson’s reading ability has improved dramatically by using a program that has no text.

 Before I became involved with educational neuroscience I would not have believed that training without text or words could improve reading.
 But because I know that reading is a language skill, I understand how this is possible.

 The program works on language skills such as phonemic awareness, phonological accuracy, and auditory word recognition, and simultaneously improves cognitive skills: memory, attention, processing speed and the ability to sequence.

 Together these language and cognitive skills build a student’s learning capacity as well as their ability to read.

 I have seen this program build reading via improved language skills so many times in so many students.
 And now I saw it again in my grandson Dawson.

 What’s next for Dawson?

-He is looking forward to starting the Language to Reading program that will develop his reading skills and his capacity to learn even more.
+He is looking forward to starting part 2 of the program that will develop his reading skills and his capacity to learn even more.

 And he is planning to read more books!